learn-co-curriculum/project-mode-ideas/README.md

   * Would be hosted at `eat.flatironschool.com`.
 * Match Volunteer Tutors to Students
   * Uses locations, skill levels, preferences, availability to match tutors with students.
-  * Could take the place of Elana's current weekend Google Drive spreadsheet system.
+  * Could take the place of Diane's current weekend Google Drive spreadsheet system.

 ### Logistics

 * Food Truck Tracker
-  * Based on foodtruck twitters, or other info, map foodtrucks.
+  * Based on food truck twitters, or other info, map food trucks.
 * Make an app that allows families to share personal services such as nannies, babysitters, petsitters, and nurses for the elderly.
   * Take a look at [Share Our Nanny](http://shareournanny.blogspot.com/) blog to get started.